turtlshell/Compare-FileHash/README.md

 ## Contribution

 Contributions and issues are welcome.
-I may consider feature requests if I like your idea and I feel it has a strong use-case.
-Feel free to check [issues page](https://github.com/turtlshell/Compare-FileHash/issues) if you want to contribute.
+I will consider feature requests if I like your idea and I feel it has a strong use-case.
+Feel free to check the [issues page](https://github.com/turtlshell/Compare-FileHash/issues) if you want to contribute.

-## Show your support

 Give a ⭐️ if you found this useful!